HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

 many computers didn't support the 64-bit floating point numbers that we have today, and could only use much smaller floats.
-I wish I could tell you how much smaller, but unfortunately, floating point wasn't standardized back then, so different computers had different sizes of floating point.
-Even back then they ran into sequences numbers they wanted to sum that would lose precision with the width of float they had.
-Kahan wrote about this compensated summation trick as a way to get the advantages of using twice as many bits as the machine supported.
+I wish I could tell you how much smaller, but unfortunately, floating point wasn't even standardized back then, so different computers had different sizes of floating point.
+Even back then they ran into sequences numbers they wanted to sum that would lose precision with the size of float they had.
+Then Kahan came along and wrote about this compensated summation trick that could sum numbers as accurately as if you'd used *twice* as many bits for your sum variable, and then truncated at the end.

 Today, support for 64-bit floats is ubiquitous on our computing devices.
-But 64-bit floats still aren't enough to get an accurate sum in lots of applications.
-Luckily, Kahan's summation technique can double the precision of your sum no matter how many bits you start
-with: today, it can make a 64-bit machine look like it used 128 bits for summing.
+But 64-bit floats still aren't enough to get an accurate sum in lots of cases.
+Luckily, Kahan's summation technique can double the precision of your sum no matter how many bits you start with: today, it can make a 64-bit machine look like it used 128 bits for summing.

-So, without further ado, let's dive in and learn about Kahan's magical compensated summation technique.
+So, without further ado, let's dive in and learn about Kahan's magical compensated summation trick.

 ### How it works

-The trick at the heart of compensated summation is to use a second variable, called the error term, to hold the parts of the sum that are too small to fit into our sum variable, but we might want later.
+The insight at the heart of compensated summation is to use a second variable, called the error term, to hold the parts of the sum that are too small to fit into our sum variable, but we might want later.
 Then, when this smaller part gets big enough, we add it back into our